martinagrzybowska/Bachelors-thesis/README.md

 **NOTE**: if after running the GUI the server logs 'perun.check has no member ...', try pulling the develop branch of Perun repository and installing Perun again.
-Some changes integrated in the GUI were only very recently added to Perun and some may have yet to merged into master.
+Some changes integrated in the GUI were only very recently added to Perun and some may have yet to be merged into master.

 Development mode
 ------------